-Entheogens & Master Plants,
+Entheogens, Master Plants,

 Psychology in Modern Research, Science, Culture & Indigenous Knowledge